Jairus313/streamlit_crash_course/README.md

 <a  id="sidebars"></a>
 ### Sidebars

 Sidebars are the navbars in streamlit.
 Since Streamlit doesn't support navbars officially as per now but we can use sidebars to get it done.
-Sidebar will be appearing hamburger icon in the app where user can click on the icon which will open a sidebar where options are mentioned where clicking on them will perform the selected task.
-Here you just need to add sidebar in front of widget element and boom you will have that option on sidebar and that's it.!
+Sidebar will be appearing on the left side of the app where user can click on the greater than symbol icon which will open a sidebar where options will be mentioned and clicking on them will perform the selected task.
+Here as per the syntax you just need to add word "sidebar" in front of widget element and boom you will have that option on the sidebars and that's it.!

 Syntax:
 ```sh
 st.sidebar.<widget_element>("element value")
 ```

-And now I am being lazy will not explain what all widgets do again, you can refer [widget](#Widgets) for that and I will use previous code for this with sidebar infront of each elements.
+And now I am being the lazy, will not explain what all the widgets do again, you can just refer [widget](#Widgets) for that and I will use the previous code but with "sidebar" word infront of each elements.

 ```python
 # importing library.